pwwang/pipen/docs/cli.md

 It is used to list the configurations/profiles in current directory.
 Run `pipen profile` or `pipen help profile` to get more information.

+## The `plugins` subcommand

+This subcommand is used to list the plugins for `pipen` itself, templates, scheduler and cli.
+Run `pipen plugins` or `pipen help plugins` to get more information.

 [1]: https://github.com/pwwang/pyparam
 [2]: ../plugin